jimz011/hki-elements/docs/migration.md

 A: Nothing changes.
 All configuration options are preserved.

 **Q: Will my card editor still work?**
-A: Yes!
+A: Yes.
 All visual editors are included in the bundle.

 **Q: Can I still use theme customizations?**
-A: Absolutely!
+A: Absolutely.
 All theming and customizations work exactly as before.

 **Q: What if I only use some HKI cards?**
-A: That's fine!
+A: That's fine.
 The bundle includes all cards, but you only use the ones you need.
 The file size is still reasonable.

 **Q: How do I update HKI Elements?**
 A: Through HACS like any other frontend integration.
 You'll get a notification when updates are available.